 Over time, reduce the number of washes per week.
 If you’re starting with an every day washing schedule, start by changing to every other day and do that for at least a fortnight.
 Then do every 3rd day, again for a fortnight.
 Going from every day to once a week right at the beginning won’t work, it has to be gradual to form the habit and let your body adjust.

-3. Good products can help
+3. Good products can help you break the cycle

 More good news – dry shampoo and hair perfume will get you through the non-wash days.
 Dry shampoo goes on the scalp and gently removes excess oil and dirt.
 (It shampoo doesn’t count as a 'proper' shampoo in this as it is pretty mild.
 But like anything, it’s best to use it in moderation).
 Our hair perfume works on the ends.
 It freshens hair up, calms any frizz and adds a bit of shine.
 (Plus, If you like to heat style your second-day hair to get it back to it's former not-slept-on glory, you're in luck because it has heat protector in it, too).